contact@montessoriva.com

 • Mathematics

-• Cultural Studies (Social Studies, History & Science)
+• Cultural Studies (Social Studies, History, and Science)

-By the end of the 3-year cycle in PreK-K classrooms, students have developed not only strong academic foundations but also essential life skills—focus, independence, compassion, and curiosity—that prepare them to thrive in the Elementary years and beyond.
+By the completion of the three-year PreK–K cycle, students have developed not only strong academic readiness but also essential life skills—focus, independence, compassion, and curiosity that prepare them to thrive in the Elementary years and beyond.

 Tailored Learning for Every Stage of Growth

-At our Montessori school, we believe in fostering independence, confidence, and a lifelong love for learning from the very beginning.
+At MAV, we believe in fostering independence, confidence, and a lifelong love for learning from the very beginning.
 Our carefully designed programs cater to each stage of your child’s development, building essential skills and a deep connection to their world.

 Discovery Activities

-• Children interact with their physical world through their senses.
-The Sensory/Discovery Curriculum is designed to help children focus their attention more carefully on the physical world.
+• Children explore and interact with their physical world through their senses.
+The Sensory/Discovery Curriculum is designed to help children develop focused attention and careful observation of their surroundings.

-• Students begin by simply sorting among a prepared series of objects that vary by only one aspect, such as height, length, or width.
+• Students begin with simple exercises, such as sorting a prepared series of objects that differ by only one attribute—height, length, or width.
+As they progress, they challenge themselves by exploring additional properties, including weight, color, sound, and temperature.

 Language Activities